wilasineekhe/IAP24-05/README.md

 Name : Natthida Sriphan
 Student ID: 663040479-3

-The project is in the master branch
+The final project is in the folder myproject